RasaHQ/rasa/docs/user-guide/testing-models.rst

   * inform: in [Paris](location)
      - utter_ask_price

 By default Rasa saves tests to ``tests/conversation_tests.md``.
-You can evaluate your model against them by running:
+You can test your model against them by running:

 .. code-block:: bash

   $ rasa test

+If you have any questions or problems, please share them with us in the dedicated `testing section on our forum <https://forum.rasa.com/tags/testing>`_ !

 .. note::